jiejackfan/OODHw7/resources/README.md

-This program will display a given animation sequence in three different formats: java swing gui, web svg, and txt description.
+This program will display a given animation sequence in four different formats: a java swing gui, a web svg, a txt description, and an interactive gui window.
+(NEW)
 This project is using the classic model-controller-view design.
-The model was designed in a previous assignment and the description is the following:
+The model was designed in a previous assignment, modified in this assignment, and the description is the following:

 ----------------------------------------------------------------------------------------------------------------------------------------
 Model Description:
 This is a pictorial description of the animation model that we are trying to build. (image is in the resources folder if it won't open)

 The main logic of this model will be handled in Animation Model class.
-This class can create a shape, remove a shape, add motions to a list of motions of a shape, check if a listOfMotion is valid, and convert current animation to strings.
+This class can create a shape, remove a shape, add motions to a list of motions of a shape, add and delete keyframes of a list of keyframes, insert a keyframe, modify a keyframes, apply the changes of keyframes also to motions, check if a listOfMotion is valid, and convert current animation to strings.
 Animation model will implement a interface called IModel class.
+(NEW)

 The shapes that user will create is controlled by a shape class called Shape.
 This class will handle the field storing of each shape.
 A shape type of a Shape class can be stored using enum values stored in DifferentShapes Enumeration class.
 This class will eliminate the need to build concrete class for each new shape.

 We define motion as a transaction of state from one time to another.
 The transition of state means the motion will store the starting states and ending states.
-The starting states include: starting time, width, height, position, color.
-The ending states include: ending time, width, height, position, color.
+The starting states include: starting time, width, height, position, and color.
+The ending states include: ending time, width, height, position, and color.
 Motion will store position in a Positon2D class and store color in the awt.color library.

+We define keyframe as a state of a shape at a time.
+The state includes: time, position, width, height, and color.
+The keyframe will store position in a Positon2D class and store color in the awt.color library.
+(NEW)

 Linking these three big parts together, we utilized 2 map data structures in Animation Model.
 These 2 maps help us store and access the animation.
 The first hash map is nameMap with key=custom string name and value=IShape objects.
 It will help us identify which shape is which.
 The second hash map is animation with key=IShape object and value=List.
 This is logicial design because a list of transition of states is in fact an animation.